General Summary

 Future Vision

-Defenders of Human Rights becomes a structured advocacy platform where concerns raised by members are captured as clear PHC records, prioritised through triage, and progressed through a safe pathway of support, referral, and escalation.
-The network develops reliable partner links (legal, safeguarding, counselling, shelters, NGOs) and produces credible monthly evidence outputs that can be used for accountability engagement, including formal channels such as government reporting and UN human rights mechanisms.
+The initiative becomes a structured advocacy platform where concerns raised by participants are captured as clear PHC records, prioritised through triage, and progressed through a safe pathway of support, referral, and escalation.
+The network develops reliable partner links such as legal support, safeguarding support, counselling, shelter pathways, and aligned NGOs, while also producing credible monthly evidence outputs that can be used for accountability engagement through appropriate institutional and international channels.

 How Do We Get There?

-We implement a minimum service package: structured intake, case documentation, safeguarding rules, follow-up tracking, and monthly reporting.
-PHC provides governance and discipline so that cases are handled consistently and safely.
+A minimum service package is introduced: structured intake, case documentation, safeguarding rules, follow-up tracking, and monthly reporting.
+PHC provides governance and discipline so that cases are handled more consistently and safely.
 Early partnerships are built to create referral pathways, while anonymised reporting builds public visibility and donor confidence.
-Over time, small funding supports a core team for safeguarding, admin/documentation, and outreach, enabling the network to scale sustainably.
+Over time, modest funding supports a small core team for safeguarding, administration/documentation, and outreach, enabling the initiative to scale sustainably.

 Current Situation

-Operations are currently remote and mobile-phone-driven, with WhatsApp as the main platform for communication and coordination.
+Operations are currently remote and mobile-phone-driven, with message-based communication as the main coordination platform.
 There is no confirmed dedicated office space, and formal admin tools such as laptops, printers, structured storage systems, and secure backup processes are not yet fully established.
 The project remains functional due to its lightweight digital nature, but growing case volume increases the need for reliable equipment, security controls, and structured recordkeeping.

 Future Vision

-The project operates from a stable coordination base (home office or shared workspace) with reliable internet and secure storage.
-A simple equipment foundation supports the work: phone + laptop, basic printing/scanning access, controlled record systems, and routine backup.
-Sensitive data is protected through governance rules, ensuring privacy, safeguarding, and continuity of operations as the project expands internationally.
+The initiative operates from a stable coordination base such as a home office or shared workspace, supported by reliable internet and secure storage.
+A simple equipment foundation supports the work: phone, laptop, basic printing/scanning access, controlled record systems, and routine backup.
+Sensitive data is protected through governance rules, ensuring privacy, safeguarding, and continuity of operations as the project expands across locations.

 How Do We Get There?

-We define a practical “starter kit” and allocate clear responsibility for its management under PHC governance.
-Basic improvements are made step-by-step: establish secure digital storage, apply backup routines, improve internet reliability where needed, and introduce safe handling of sensitive records.
+A practical starter kit is defined and clear responsibility is allocated for its management under PHC governance.
+Basic improvements are made step by step: establish secure digital storage, apply backup routines, improve internet reliability where needed, and introduce safe handling of sensitive records.
 A small operational workspace is built around reliability and confidentiality rather than a costly formal office.

 Current Situation

-The project is currently led by Rosemarie Rajwant, supported by informal volunteers and active members who contribute through discussion, peer support, and advocacy energy.
-Roles such as safeguarding lead, admin/documentation, and outreach exist in practice but are not yet formally assigned.
+The initiative is currently led by a small volunteer core, supported by informal contributors and active members who participate through discussion, peer support, and advocacy effort.
+Roles such as safeguarding lead, administration/documentation, and outreach exist in practice but are not yet formally assigned.
 This creates risks of overload, role confusion, inconsistent follow-up, and emotional strain, even though community commitment is strong.

 Future Vision